christianburnham-SrPM/experiment-readout-copilot/experiment-copilot/Q&A.md

-# The 10 Probes — and Where Each Answer Lives

-Spend one hour here before any interview.
-You don't defend code line-by-line; you defend decisions.
-These are yours.

 **1. Why this project?**
 Readouts were my job at Lowe's — I scaled experimentation 5x and watched bad calls cost more than slow writing ever did.
 I built the tool I'd have wanted, with the failure